Naval organization

 Mark V Special operations craft

-This craft is also used for insertion and extraction of special
+(SOC) This craft is also used for insertion and extraction of special

 warfare personnel.
 The craft is 82 feet long, and has twain diesel engines